-Click any photo to browse all 12 images
+Click any photo to open gallery · 12 photos

 Bar, simulator, billiards, and lounge — all running concurrently under one SilverBullet contract.
 The sightline layout was planned at the framing stage so every zone connects visually and the host at the bar can see the whole room.